top of page

 If words of power were easy to say, her papa had always said, everyone would do it.

 It took a force of mind.
+And the Words picked their speakers.

 Essa was pretty sure she didn’t have a force of mind.
+And she was pretty sure she was the wrong pick.

 To distract herself from her upcoming doom, Essa tried to help her family’s preparations.
 She got underfoot her uncle as he unfolded the stage on which they would perform that night.